ACC 2026 Workshop

 Title: Overcoming Data Sparsity in a Data Rich World

-Dr. Diane Davis, Principal Research Engineer.
-Texas A&M Universtiy.
+Dr. Diane Davis, Associate Professor.
+Texas A&M University.

 Title: Avoiding Cislunar Debris: The Dynamics of Jettisons Between the Earth and the Moon